Xavier Thames

-Xavier Raynard Thames (born January 9, 1991) is an American professional basketball player.
-He played college basketball for Washington State University and San Diego State University.
+Xavier Raynard Thames (born January 9, 1991) is an American former professional basketball player.
+He played college basketball for the Washington State Cougars and San Diego State Aztecs.

 High school career

 Thames attended Pleasant Grove High School in Elk Grove, California.
 As a sophomore, he averaged 20 points, four assists, five rebounds and four steals per game while earning first team All-Delta River League honors.
-As a junior, he averaged 26 points, six assists, five rebounds and three steals per game while leading Pleasant Grove to a 16-14 record and being honored as a first team all-league and second team all-city selection.
+As a junior, he averaged 26 points, six assists, five rebounds and three steals per game while leading Pleasant Grove to a 16–14 record and being honored as a first team all-league and second team all-city selection.

 On November 12, 2008, he signed a National Letter of Intent to play college basketball at Washington State University.

-As a senior, he averaged 21 points, six assists, six rebounds and three steals per game while leading Pleasant Grove to a 25-6 record, and was again honored as a first team all-league and second team all-city selection.
+As a senior, he averaged 21 points, six assists, six rebounds and three steals per game while leading Pleasant Grove to a 25–6 record, and was again honored as a first team all-league and second team all-city selection.

 College career

-In his freshman season at Washington State, Thames had four double-figure scoring games, the first of which came on December 2, 2009 against Gonzaga when he scored 11 points.
+In his freshman season at Washington State, Thames had four double-figure scoring games, the first of which came on December 2, 2009, against Gonzaga when he scored 11 points.
 Prior to the Gonzaga game, he helped the Cougars to the 2009 Great Alaska Shootout title.
 In 31 games (four starts), he averaged 4.6 points 1.5 rebounds and 1.2 assists in 17.6 minutes per game.

 In May 2010, Thames transferred to San Diego State and subsequently sat out the 2010–11 season due to NCAA transfer rules.
 In his sophomore season, he earned honorable mention All-Mountain West accolades.
 In 31 games (30 games), he averaged 10.1 points, 3.2 rebounds, 4.1 assists and 1.0 steals in 33.8 minutes per game.

 In his junior season, he scored in double-figures 15 times and led the team in scoring three times and in assists seven times.
 He also ended the season having played 32 or more minutes in a season-best six straight games, which was a season first.
 In 30 games (25 starts), he averaged 9.5 points, 2.7 rebounds, 2.4 assists and 1.0 steals in 28.7 minutes per game.

 In his senior season, he was named the 2014 Mountain West Player of the Year.
 He was also named to the All-MWC first team and the MWC All-Defensive team.
 In 36 games, he averaged 17.6 points, 2.9 rebounds, 3.2 assists and 1.6 steals in 31.3 minutes per game.